Faizan Zaki wins 2025 Scripps National Spelling Bee

 Faizan Zaki won the 100th Scripps National Spelling Bee on Thursday night, defeating eight other finalists and earning more than $50,000 in cash and prizes.

-Faizan, 13, was a favorite to win this year's Scripps National Spelling Bee and was last year's runner-up.
+Faizan, a 13-year-old from Allen, Texas, was a favorite to win this year's Scripps National Spelling Bee and was last year's runner-up.

 "I can't remember the last time we've seen this kind of late-round drama here at the spelling bee," said Paul Loeffler, the Bee's TV analyst.